 I’d read about visiting the DMZ a number of times before I arrived in Seoul.
 DMZ stands for the Demilitarized Zone between North and South Korea, which is anything but demilitarized.
-It’s a wide strip of no-man’s-land that embodies the tension that continues between these two countries, still officially in a state of war.
+It’s a wide strip of no-man’s-land that embodies the tension between these two countries, still officially in a state of war.
 Outside of that strip, the movement of civilians is also to some extent limited.

 When I talked to my blogger friend, Nancie, from Budget Travelers Sandbox, about taking the tour together, we decided to take the train tour, since we liked the idea of traveling by train better than bus.
 However, on the day we could both go, the train was booked up.

 It turned out that Korail also opened up another new DMZ route in 2014.
 It goes to a spot on the DMZ that’s further northeast, so we signed up for that one.
 Paying 25,000 won (about €25) round-trip, we boarded a prettily-painted small train: only three cars, done up with flowers and cartoon figures holding hands.
 The theme is peace between the North and South, a constant reminder of how far the two sides are from actual peace.

 The trip up took more than two hours, since we were visiting Baengmagoji, further away from Seoul than the standard tour goes.
 Attendants kept the passengers entertained by pointing out things along the way and taking pictures of us to project on screens in each car.
 A bar served drinks and snacks and handed out free DMZ postcards.
 Although the voice over the loudspeakers spoke only Korean, the general air of laughter and light-heartedness that greeted many of the announcements seemed a bit out of place, given the serious nature of the DMZ and its history.